 WORLD PLACE NAMES *

-place names have hidden sentences in them, written in what
+The world's place names have hidden sentences in them, written in what

 today would be called the Basque Language.
-Considering where these geographical names
+Considering where these

-very close to the original Saharan Language and therefore the Basque
+Language must be very close to the original Saharan Language and

 Egypt, egi-ip.-.t., egi-ipu-uto: egin (to create) ipuin (legend) utopia (utopia): "They created the legend of utopia".